Greg Edmonson

 Greg Edmonson is an American music composer for television and movies.
-He is primarily known for composing the soundtrack to the cult TV series Firefly.
+He is primarily known for composing the soundtrack to the television series Firefly.
 He is also the composer for the first three games in the Uncharted video game series, and for a number of episodes of the American animated sitcom King of the Hill.

 Biography

-Greg Edmonson grew up in Dallas, Texas and played the guitar as a youth.
+Edmonson grew up in Dallas, Texas and played the guitar as a youth.
 He studied jazz composition at the University of North Texas College of Music.
-Later, while he was a studio musician and session player, he went to the Musicians Institute of Technology.
-He has studied with Dr. Albert Harris, the former musical director for NBC and a leading composition teacher and music lecturer.
+Later, while he was a studio musician and session player, he attended the Musicians Institute of Technology.
+He has studied with Dr. Albert Harris.

-As a protégé of the widely successful and well known TV composer Mike Post (Magnum, P.I., Hill Street Blues, The Rockford Files), Edmonson worked on a number of series providing additional scoring for Post (credited and sometimes not credited).
+As a protégé of Mike Post, Edmonson worked on a number of series providing additional scoring (credited and sometimes not credited).

 His compositions are usually written on the piano but he sometimes uses a guitar.